NCORE is the National Conference on Race and Ethnicity in Higher Education.

 - Must be willing and able to participate in planning and presentation of an opening day panel or workshop with fellow attendees on SMC Fall Opening Day, 2023.

 - Those attending NCORE on behalf of SMC are expected make a reasonable effort to participate in additional SMC meetings, events, or discussions regarding the NCORE experience as planned by the Division of Equity, Pathways, & Inclusion - advanced notice will always be given for sufficient planning.

 What is the conference schedule?
 Click for an At-A-Glance outline

 Please read all information thoroughly and fill out all fields of the google form linked below, then hit the “submit” button located at the bottom left of the document.
 A pop-up will show that the interest form was successfully sent.
 If you do not see the pop-up confirmation please check your settings and/or resubmit your form.
 You should receive an email with a copy of your responses as additional confirmation.

-Someone from the SMC Division of Equity, Pathways, & Inclusion will contact you via email regarding your attendance request by Thursday, May 5, 2022.
+The SMC Division of Equity, Pathways, & Inclusion will contact you via email regarding your attendance request by 3/13/23.

 Incomplete or late forms will not be accepted.

 - This conference interest form is open to all SMC Employees.
 If you are unsure about whether NCORE is right for you, please visit their website or read the full descriptions and information on this page.

 - Submission of the interest form does not guarantee your attendance at NCORE.
 Spaces are limited and will be considered based on the criteria listed.
 Please also consider other professional development funding sources to attend NCORE.